JanHenryNystrom/jhn_stdlib/README.md

 jhn_stdlib
 ==========

-A few mind experiments solidified as code.
+A few thought experiments solidified as code.